NIH-NCPI/locutus/README.md

 #### DELETE

-Remove the mappings currently associated with the given code from the specified terminology.
+Soft delete the mappings currently associated with the given code from the specified terminology.
+The mappings 'valid' field will be set to 'false'

 The response is a listing of all mappings for that terminology after the change.